 Heat oven to 350°F. Grease 13x9-inch baking pan; set aside.

 Combine 1/2 cup butter and brown sugar in bowl.
 Beat at medium speed, scraping bowl often, until creamy.
 Add molasses, milk and eggs; continue beating until well mixed.
 Add flour, cinnamon, baking powder, baking soda and salt.
 Beat at low speed until well mixed.
 Stir in figs and walnuts.

-Spread batter into greased 13x9-inch baking pan.
+Spread batter into prepared pan.
 Bake 22-27 minutes or until toothpick inserted in center comes out clean.
 Cool completely.